couchbase/sync_gateway/README.md

 $ ./test.sh
 ```

-Warning: If you see the following error message and no `godeps` directory is created when running `bootstrap.sh`
+Warning: If you see the following error message and no `godeps` directory is created when running `bootstrap.sh`, [see this ticket](https://github.com/couchbase/sync_gateway/issues/1654)

 ```
 gpg: keyring `/Users/youruser/.repoconfig/gnupg/pubring.gpg' created